 Adverse Childhood Experiences

 Adverse Childhood Experiences (ACES) can increase the likelihood of risk-taking behavior that could predispose a person to a trafficking situation.
 A better understanding of how a high ACE score can potentiate a trafficker's hold on a victim is best explored through research.
-The CDC-Kaiser Permanente Adverse Childhood Experiences study was a massive study, which began in 1995 and concluded in 1997, that investigated the ramifications of child abuse and neglect on health and well-being later in life .
+The CDC-Kaiser Permanente Adverse Childhood Experiences study was a massive study, which began in 1995 and concluded in 1997, that investigated the ramifications of child abuse and neglect on health and well-being later in life.
 The CDC continues ongoing surveillance of study participants.
-Annually, local state-based Behavioral Risk Factor Surveillance System (BRFSS) data collection measuring the effects ACES on survivors, communities, and overall public health is reported.
+Annually, through local state-based Behavioral Risk Factor Surveillance System (BRFSS) reporting, the effects of ACES on survivors, communities, and overall public health is measured.
 The ACE Pyramid conceptualizes the framework for the ACE study as it relates to individual health and well-being across the lifespan, from conception to death.

 According to the ACE Pyramid, neurodevelopment is disrupted or stunted following an adverse childhood experience.
-Social, emotional, and cognitive impairments result, which progress to high-risk behaviors that negatively impact overall health.
+Social, emotional, and cognitive impairments can result in high-risk behaviors that negatively impact overall health.
 Disease, disability, and social problems ensue, cascading to an early death.
-Therefore, there is a correlation between a higher ACE score and an increased risk of poor physical and mental health due to poor choices, risky behaviors, and social issues.
+Therefore, a correlation exists between a higher ACE score and an increased risk of poor physical and mental health due to poor choices, risky behaviors, and social issues.

-An ACE questionnaire asks difficult, emotion-provoking questions related to growing up during the first 18 years of life.
+An ACE questionnaire asks difficult, emotion-provoking questions about growing up during the first 18 years of life.
 Questions are related to physical, emotional, and sexual abuse and the frequency of such insults.
-The suicide of a family member, drug addiction, and mental health issues play roles in the calculation of the score.
-ACE scores can range from zero to 10, with zero representing no exposure.
+The suicide of a family member, drug addiction, and mental health issues play roles in score calculation.
+ACE scores range from zero to 10, with zero representing no exposure.

-According to a Florida study, conducted between 2009 and 2015, trafficking abuse reports were highest among children with an ACE score of six or greater.
+According to a Florida study conducted between 2009 and 2015, trafficking abuse reports were highest among children with an ACE score of six or higher.
 Children with a sexual abuse history in connection with a higher ACE score had an increased chance of exploitation by traffickers.
-According to a 2017 study, sexual abuse was the most reliable predictor of a person's exploitation by traffickers .
+According to a 2017 study, sexual abuse was the most reliable predictor of a person's exploitation by traffickers.

-The transgender community may seek out expensive hormone therapy and resort to "survival sex."
-This vulnerable position of needing money to buy this product from black market suppliers at an inflated price with exorbitant interest rates can increase the chances of being lured into trafficking.
-Transgender youths may have additional vulnerabilities that heighten their risk of being trafficked such as homelessness, addiction, depression, lack of financial or emotional support from family, being victims of intimate partner violence, and history of sexual abuse as a child.
-It was reported in 2013 that transgender individuals with HIV also are vulnerable to being trafficked as they struggle to have their basic needs of food and shelter met.
+The transgender community may seek expensive hormone therapy and resort to "survival sex."
+This vulnerable position of needing money to buy hormone therapy from black-market suppliers at inflated prices with exorbitant interest rates can increase the chances of being lured into trafficking.
+Transgender youths may have additional vulnerabilities that heighten their risk of being trafficked, such as homelessness, addiction, depression, lack of financial or emotional support from family, being victims of intimate partner violence, and a history of sexual abuse as a child.
+Transgender individuals with HIV are also vulnerable to being trafficked if they struggle to meet their basic needs of food and shelter.

-The National Center for Transgender Equality (NCTE) conducted a 2015 US Transgender Survey and found that 5% of all participants engaged in sex work for income in the past year.
-Fifty-five percent of those who had resorted to "survival sex" in the past year were transgender women.
-Approximately 19% had participated in some form of "survival sex" for money, food, sleeping quarters, or other goods or services.
-According to one study those who had engaged in sex for money were more likely to have experienced some form of intimate partner violence or sexual assault.
-Debt bondage places an "invisible chain" that binds a victim to a "Romeo" or "guerilla" pimp.
+The National Center for Transgender Equality (NCTE) conducted a 2015 US Transgender Survey and found that 5% of all participants had engaged in sex work for income in the past year.
+Fifty-five percent of those who had resorted to survival sex in the past year were transgender women.
+Approximately 19% had participated in "survival sex" for money, food, sleeping quarters, or other goods or services.
+According to one study, those who had engaged in sex for money were more likely to have experienced some form of intimate partner violence or sexual assault.
+Debt bondage places an invisible chain that binds a victim to a "Romeo" or "guerilla" pimp.
 The invisible chain tightens with unmet quotas and may become a physical one.

 Further resources provided by the Polaris Project address the risks of being trafficked within the LGBTQ community and are available on their website.